Keep Your Dating Life Out in the Open

 - of a very personal or private nature

 If you want to grow in this kind of intimacy, without the temptation of falling into the other kind of intimacy, you don’t want to be isolated.
-By that I mean: don’t put yourself (and your date) in a position where other people are not able to see you or reach you.
+By that I mean this: never put yourself and your date in a position where other people are not able to see you or walk in on you at any moment without warning.
 In fact, don’t even take your date some place where you don’t expect to be seen often and/or without notice.

 If you know your roommate won’t be home, that’s not the place to take your date (unless you want to get in trouble).
 Same thing with a parked car or any other secluded place.